tayfunceylan/portfolio/README.md

     <img src="./images/portfolio-home.png" width="72%">
 </p>

+## Configuration and Customization

+If you want to use this project for your own homepage, you can easily customize the text and links.
+You only need to change the text inside `/src/lib/config.ts`.
+You should also change the picture to yourself in `/src/lib/images` After that you run `pnpnm i && pnpm build` and then you have your own homepage consisting of HTML, CSS and JS inside the `/build` directory.
+Now you only need to host it somewhere.

 ## Dev Container

 This repository provides a dev container with all necessary tools to have a consistent and pleasant development experience.